AdaCore/OPAVES/doc/OPAVES_Demonstrator_Requirements.md

 ### Traction Control System

-While ABS avoids loss of traction during braking, Traction Control System (TCF) does the same during acceleration.
+While ABS avoids loss of traction during braking, Traction Control System (TCS) does the same during acceleration.
 This allows for maximum performance while keeping fine control of the vehicle's trajectory.